José María Pérez Gay

-Perez Gay was born in 1944 in Mexico City.
+Pérez Gay was born in 1944 in Mexico City.
 He received a degree in information science at Universidad Iberoamericana and a doctorate from Free University of Berlin in German literature.

-Perez Gay served as the Ambassador of Mexico to Portugal from 2001 to 2003.
+Pérez Gay served as the ambassador of Mexico to Portugal from 2001 to 2003.
 He had previously served as a cultural attache to Germany, Austria and France.

-In 1996, Perez Gay received the National Journalism Prize for Cultural Reporting.
+In 1996, Pérez Gay received the National Journalism Prize for Cultural Reporting.
 He was also the recipient of the Order of Merit of the Federal Republic of Germany and the Austria Cross of Honour for Science and Art.